alyaizdihark/ecommerce-sales-performance-analysis/README.md

 # E-Commerce Sales Performance Analysis

 ## Project Overview

-This project analyzes global e-commerce sales data using SQL and Tableau to identify sales trends, product performance, customer segments, regional performance, and payment methods.
-The dashboard provides interactive visualizations to support business decision-making.
-The analysis was performed using SQL for data exploration and Tableau for interactive dashboard visualization.
+This project analyzes global e-commerce sales data using SQL and Tableau to identify the key factors affecting sales and profitability.
+The analysis provides data-driven insights and business recommendations to support decision-making and improve overall business performance through a dashboard.

 ---